Please seek our permission to keep pets such as dogs, 'exotic' pets and animals such as chickens.

 Sheltered Schemes & Flexicare Scheme

-Pets are permitted in our sheltered housing schemes/flexicare scheme but requests should be directed to the Scheme Manager, who will undertake a risk assessment.
+Pets are permitted in our sheltered housing schemes/flexicare scheme and requests should be directed to the Scheme Manager.
+We have produced an informative leaflet about pets in sheltered schemes.